Ellivers/wt-docs/docs/making-a-plugin/translations.md

 To begin, make a function file that sets the `Language` value to an appropriate ID, copy-paste all translations from the default `worldtool:language/en_us` function and translate them.

 To allow other plugins to utilize your language, add a function tag to your plugin and call it at the bottom of the function.
-To ensure that custom translations that other plguins add are displayed correctly, call the [hook](hooks#languageen_us) for the default WorldTool `en_us` language above your own function tag.
+To ensure that custom translations added by other plugins are displayed correctly, call the [hook](hooks#languageen_us) for the default WorldTool `en_us` language above your own function tag.

 ```mcfunction
 # Example language